-I believe in creating a positive and safe learning environment-one that encourages us all to work hard and have fun doing so.
-Learning is fun!
-Therefore, I will offer constructive criticism on your work in class and on your assignments.
+I believe in creating a positive and safe learning environment-one that encourages us all to work hard and have a fun time doing so.
+(2) Learning is fun!
+Therefore, I will give you constructive criticism and support on your work in class and on your assignments.
 Graded work will be returned before the next major assignment is due.

-I am available during office hours, so take advantage of the one-on-one attention offered to help you with any assignment-related issue.
+I am available during office hours, so take advantage of the one-on-one attention offered to help you with any assignment-related issues.

 In return, I expect the same respect and dedication from you.
-The following are some specific expectations:
+The following items are some specific expectations:

-- Be on time to class and stay the entire time.
+- You will be on time to class and stay the entire time.
 Arriving late or leaving early will be reflected in the participation part of your grade. - All electronic devices will be turned off and stowed before entering class, unless you have an exception from the AEC.
-Electronic devices used during class may be confiscated for the class period; this includes ebooks and/or ereaders. - Furthermore, you will not text while someone else is speaking, PERIOD!
-If caught, you lose participation points for that day and your phone may be confiscated.
-If this problem persists, you may be asked to leave. - Respectfully respond to the readings, group discussions, and lectures.
-Sometimes you may disagree with the arguments posed in the readings, or your colleagues' opinions, so your challenge in this class is to voice your own opinion in a convincing yet tactful and logical manner. - Bring your book(s), or printed copies of the assigned articles for the day to class, or you may be asked to leave. - Come to class prepared to PARTICIPATE, having read the assigned readings for the day, completed any homework, and prepared questions or comments about the assigned readings.
-Failure to do so will be evident in your participation grade. - o If you miss a class, ask a classmate what you missed before contacting me. - o If you miss two or more consecutive classes due to illness or other serious issues, please contact me to let me know as soon as possible.
+Electronic devices used during class may be confiscated for the class period; this includes ebooks and/or ereaders. - Furthermore, you will not talk or text while someone else is speaking (remember, the device is to be turned off and stowed before entering class).
+If caught, your phone may be confiscated, and if this problem persists, you may be asked to leave. - You will respectfully respond to both the readings and to your colleagues.
+Sometimes you may disagree with the arguments posed in the readings, or your colleagues' opinions.
+Your challenge in this class is to voice your own opinion in a convincing yet tactful and logical manner. - You will bring your book(s), or printed copies of the assigned articles for the day to class, or you may be asked to leave. - You will come to class prepared to participate, having read the assigned readings for the day, completed any homework, and prepared questions or comments about the assigned readings.
+Failure to do so will be evident in your participation grade. - If you miss a class, ask a classmate what you missed before contacting me.

+• If you miss two or more consecutive classes due to illness or other serious issues, please contact me via email to let me know as soon as possible.
 Even a legitimate absence can become troubling if left undisclosed for too long.